swamybabun/Python/README.md

 ### Packages:

 Packages are useful to organising the related classes in to groups.
-There are different ways of importing a python packages.
+There are different possible ways of importing a python packages.

+If you want to include full package, then add import statement as below.
      # Import the math package
        import math

+       call function as  ==>  math.pi() in code

+If you want to include a specific function from a package, then add import statement as below.
       # Import radians function of math package
         from math import radians

+        call function as  ==>  radians(value)

+If you want to include a specific sub package from a package, then add import statement as below.

       # Import linang sub package from scipy  as my_inv
         from scipy.linalg import inv as my_inv

-  you can write as ==>  my_inv([[1,2], [3,4]])
+        call function as  ==>  my_inv([[1,2], [3,4]])

+That's good enough to work on functions.

+### References:

 You can read more from https://docs.python.org/3/contents.html.

+Thanks for your time.
+Look out for updates on this page for more content.

 Hope you enjoy this journey of mastering Python.